 What is an email open rate?

 The percentage of recipients who actually opened the email you sent out of the total recipients is known as the email open rate.
 For each email you send, your email marketing software will typically inform you of this along with the “click rate,” which reveals the number of recipients that clicked a link in your email.
+A good open rate can indicate that your subject lines and sender name are effective in grabbing the attention of your audience.
+However, pairing a strong open rate with a high click rate is essential to ensure your content is driving engagement and achieving your campaign goals.
+With email marketing tools explained in detail, you can optimize both metrics by refining your email design, segmenting your audience, and strategically timing your campaigns for maximum impact.

 But what’s a good email open rate?
 And what’s a bad open rate?